Banksy: The Room in the Elephant at the Arcola Theatre

 Photos: Richard Davenport

-Banksy: The Room in the Elephant is on at Arcola Theatre until 26th April 2014, for further information or to book visit here.
+Banksy: The Room in the Elephant is at Arcola Theatre until 26th April 2014.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Banksy: The Room in the Elephant here: